rust-lang/book/second-edition/src/ch01-00-introduction.md

 ### Teams of Developers

 Rust is proving to be a productive tool for collaborating among large teams of developers with varying levels of systems programming knowledge.
-In other languages, developers often have to ensure safety manually through code reviews.
-In Rust, the compiler plays a gatekeeper role by refusing to compile code that does not follow rules of memory safety.
-By working alongside the compiler, the team can spend more time focusing on the logic of the program rather than the safety.
+Low-level code is prone to a variety of subtle bugs, which in most other languages can only be caught through extensive testing and careful code review by experienced developers.
+In Rust, the compiler plays a gatekeeper role by refusing to compile code with these kinds of bugs--including concurrency bugs.
+By working alongside the compiler, the team can spend more time focusing on the logic of the program rather than chasing down bugs.

 Rust also brings contemporary developer tools to the systems programming world:

-* Cargo, the included dependency manager and build tool, makes adding, compiling, and managing dependencies consistent across the Rust ecosystem.
+* Cargo, the included dependency manager and build tool, makes adding, compiling, and managing dependencies painless and consistent across the Rust ecosystem.
 * Rustfmt ensures a consistent coding style across developers.
 * The Rust Language Server powers IDE integration for code completion and inline error messages.